 - In a small bowl mix together lemon juice/vinegar and egg.
 Add to the flour mixture and blend with a fork.
 If necessary, add cold water a tablespoon at a time until dough comes together.
 Careful not to add too much.

-- When ready to bake preheat oven to 375F.
-Remove dough from the fridge (if dough is hard, let sit at room temperature for 10-15 minutes.) and place between two pieces of parchment paper or plastic wrap.
+- Place dough between two pieces of parchment paper or plastic wrap.
 Roll into a circle a little larger than your pie plate.

-- Prick the bottom of the crust with a fork and line the bottom with a sheet of parchment paper.
+- After chilling, prick the bottom of the crust with a fork and line the bottom with a sheet of parchment paper.
 Fill with pie weights or dried beans and place into the oven.
 Bake for 25 minutes.
 Remove the paper and weights, and bake for an additional 10 to 15 minutes, until the crust is a light golden brown.

 - Remove from the oven and let cool.